 Plan Loans.
 Additionally, loan limits from qualified plans have been increased.
 Qualified individuals can borrow up to the lesser of $100,000 or 100% of the participant’s vested account balance, up from the previous limits of $50,000 or 50%.
 However, loans are not permitted from IRAs.
 For qualified individuals with existing loans from a retirement plan due to be repaid by December 31, 2020, the participant has the option to delay repayment by one year.

 Charitable giving deceased following changes to the tax code in 2017.
 In an effort to encourage more philanthropy, the CARES Act includes a number of incentives to encourage individuals to provide assistance to charitable organizations supporting individuals and businesses most affected by the coronavirus crisis.

 - Taxpayers are permitted to claim a $300 above-the-line deduction for cash contributions made to public charities during 2020.

 - Taxpayers who itemize deductions and make cash contributions to any public charities during 2020 are not limited to the usual deduction of 60% of modified adjusted gross income (AGI) Instead, the deduction could be as much as 100% of their AGI.
 Carryforward is also available for taxpayers who make contributions exceeding the 2020 limit.
 Unfortunately, this favorable treatment is not available for contributions from private foundations or donor-advised funds.

 More to Come

 The pandemic appears to be far from over.
 Congress and the Trump Administration may likely enact additional legislation to provide relief for both individuals and businesses.
 The items addressed in this article are just the tip of the CARES Act iceberg.
 And there will be more to come.
-Check back to our website for further updates, or feel free to schedule an appointment with Jennifer E. Bunkers or Tommy L. Johnson to discuss how you may adjust your estate plan in response to these developments.
+Check back to our website for further updates, or feel free to schedule an appointment with Brian K. Kirby to discuss how you may adjust your estate plan in response to these developments.